microsoft/vcpkg-docs/vcpkg/maintainers/functions/vcpkg_from_github.md

 ### AUTHORIZATION_TOKEN

 A token to be passed via the Authorization HTTP header as "token ${AUTHORIZATION_TOKEN}".
+If `AUTHORIZATION_TOKEN` is a [fine-grained access token](https://docs.github.com/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#fine-grained-personal-access-tokens), you must also use [`USE_TARBALL_API`](#USE_TARBALL_API).

 ### FILE_DISAMBIGUATOR

 A token to uniquely identify the resulting filename if the SHA512 changes even though a git ref does not, to avoid stepping on the same file name.

+### USE_TARBALL_API

+When specified, vcpkg will use the tarball API documented at [GitHub REST API](https://docs.github.com/rest/repos/contents?#download-a-repository-archive-tar) rather than the archive API to download sources.

+This option exists rather than being a globally controlled setting because the SHA512 of sources returned by the tarball API differs from the regular archives API.

 ## Notes